Summer Schedule

 Brenda Husson retired in 2023 as the Rector of St. James’ Church in Manhattan, a position she held for over 26 years.
 A graduate of Union Theological Seminary in 1983, all of her ministry was in the Diocese of New York, in parishes of various styles, sizes and demographics.
 Brenda and her husband Tom Faulkner (sculptor and retired Episcopal priest) moved from New York City to Eastham, where they are happily settling in with their two dogs in their renovated family home.
 Their son Christopher lives in Rochester, NY with his two dogs.
 Brenda first came to St. James the Fisherman as a teenager when her family spent their vacation in East Orleans.
 She is always delighted to be here.

-September 21 – The Rev. Peter Olsen
+September 20 – The Rev. Priscilla Wood

 The Chapel of St. James the Fisherman